tetra3dprint/HemeraOdyssey/README.md

 I have to stress this is a **beta** mod with beta documentation.
 Documentation is not complete and will be updated daily until this message is gone.
 There are probably spelling and grammar mistakes and possibly incorrect links and numbers.
-Part mite change mite change over the next few weeks.
+Parts mite change over the next few weeks.
 What this means is field testing of parts and printing parts is **limited**.
 Some parts mite cause problems when printing especially with materials I haven't tested.
 I will attempt to deal with any highlighted issue in a timely fasion, that said, changes will be kept to a minimum if possible.